Manhattan’s Top Criminal Lawyer

 • $1,000,000 is a class B felony, which in New York is the most serious theft offense and carries a maximum prison sentence of 25 years in state prison.

 In addition to the prison sentence, a felony shoplifting conviction can lead to substantial criminal fines.
 This fine can be up a specified amount depending on the class of felony charges or up to twice the amount shoplifted, whichever is greater.
-The severity of the prison sentence and potential criminal fine makes it important to engage a qualified shoplifting attorney in NYC such as Greco Neyland, PC.
+The severity of the prison sentence and potential criminal fine makes it important to engage a qualified New York shoplifting lawyer such as Greco Neyland, PC.

 Greco Neyland, PC Fights Hard To Throw Out NYC Shoplifting Charges

-The attorneys at Greco Neyland, PC are ready to work on your defense to shoplifting charges in New York.
+The New York shoplifting lawyers at Greco Neyland, PC are ready to work on your defense to shoplifting charges in New York.
 We have experience defending all types and severity of theft, including representation of individuals accused of multiple shoplifting offenses.
 Regardless of whether your shoplifting charges are petit or grand larceny, we can take the case.

 We have offices in New York and the Tri-State Area.
 Call us at (212) 951-1300 to schedule a free initial consultation.